 The end of the year is a busy time at many companies.
-That’s unfortunate, because it’s also a time when most of us are: a) overwhelmed with holiday planning and b) deeply disinterested in doing much but hiding …
+That’s unfortunate, because it’s also a time when most of us are: a) overwhelmed with holiday planning and b) deeply disinterested in doing much but hiding under a …

 Tag: meaningful work

 The process of putting together PayScale's data package, The Most and Least Meaningful Jobs made one thing very clear: there are an infinite number of paths to a job that really satisfies, and no two careers will look exactly alike, even if the worker in each case loves his or her job.

 Low-meaning jobs aren't necessarily low-satisfaction jobs.
 Sometimes, they even pay a good salary and/or have minimal stress.
 PayScale's latest data package The Most and Least Meaningful Jobs looks at all the things that can measure a "good" job -- however you define that term for your own life and career.

 You don't need to get fulfillment from your job: sometimes, a decent salary is enough.
 But if you know you're a person who can't be happy unless their days are spent doing something meaningful, these occupations might be a place to start your hunt for your next career.

 Some jobs don’t offer warm fuzzies, but they do give you a fat paycheck.
 If having that comfortable income is a priority for you, and you can find meaning in other aspects of your life, then here are some careers you might want to consider.

 Money is only one of the many reasons we work.
 Some people find incredible satisfaction in their careers, even when the pay is average is or low.
 The following are some of the most meaningful jobs that will not make you a millionaire, but might prove that money doesn't buy happiness.